 where required, a telephone or email address for related contact and/or delivery of credentials/notifications.

+[US / EZP800-63-2: §5.3.1.3.1]

+AL3_ID_VRC#025 Provide Subject identity records

+If required, provide to qualifying parties records of identity proofing to the extent permitted by applicable legislation and/or agreed by the Subscriber.

+[US / EZP800-63-2: §5.3.1.3.2; §5.3.1.3.5 b)]

 AL3_ID_VRC#030 Record Retention

 Either retain, securely, the record of the verification/revocation process for the duration of the Subject account plus a further period sufficient to allow fulfillment of any period required legally, contractually or by any other form of binding agreement or obligation , or submit the same record to a client CSP that has undertaken to retain the record for the requisite period or longer.

+[US / EZP800-63-2: §5.3.1.3.1, §7.3.1.3 e) ii)]

 AL3_CM_IDP#040 Revision to Subject information

 Provide a means for Subjects to securely amend their stored information after registration, either by re-proving their identity as in the initial registration process or by using their credentials to authenticate their revision.
 Successful revision must, where necessary, instigate the re-issuance of the credential.